anodynos/uRequire/readme.md

 ###v0.6 - v0.8

-* Configuration file `urequire.json` that will contain all the information regarding your bundle: your default uRequire settings (eg your nodejs webRoot mapping, -scanPrevent), and the most important of all: a `relaxed` config used on both the web side and nodejs that knows facts like which are the bundle modules or that `underscore` is a 'global' (i.e it needs a requireJS/web {paths: {'underscore': '/libs/lodash.js'}} and on node its ususally an `npm install underscore`, but it could also use the same requireJs `paths`.) etc.
+* Configuration file `urequire.json` that will contain all the information regarding your bundle: your default uRequire settings (eg your nodejs webRootMap mapping, -scanPrevent), and the most important of all: a `relaxed` config used on both the web side and nodejs that knows facts like which are the bundle modules or that `underscore` is a 'global' (i.e it needs a requireJS/web {paths: {'underscore': '/libs/lodash.js'}} and on node its ususally an `npm install underscore`, but it could also use the same requireJs `paths`.) etc.

 * Additionally, check jamjs & yeoman, cause they deal with deps management as well... piggyback?